3mcnate/ig-comment-bot-script/README.md

 7. Make a comment on the post.
 8. You should see a line pop up in the network tab called "query".
 Right click on it, then select Copy > Copy as cURL.
 9. Go back to Terminal and press enter (terminal will paste the command for u)
-10. Watch the comments roll in
+10. Type in some comments that the bot will pick from.

 **Important**: while the bot is running, don't log out of instagram on your computer!
 If you do, you have to repeat the process.